FEP / PTFE Encapsulated O-Rings (Teflon-Encapsulated)

-The best of both worlds: PTFE-level chemical resistance with the elastic recovery of an elastomer core.
+PTFE-level chemical resistance with the elastic recovery of an elastomer core — for static chemical, food, and pharmaceutical sealing.

 Overview

-FEP encapsulated O-rings consist of a seamless fluorinated ethylene propylene (FEP) or perfluoroalkoxy (PFA) shell surrounding a resilient elastomer core — typically silicone (VMQ) or fluorocarbon (FKM).
+FEP encapsulated O-rings — also known as PTFE encapsulated O-rings or Teflon-encapsulated O-rings — consist of a seamless fluorinated ethylene propylene (FEP) or perfluoroalkoxy (PFA) jacket surrounding a resilient elastomer core — typically silicone (VMQ) or fluorocarbon (FKM).
 This construction delivers virtually universal chemical resistance while maintaining the compressibility and elastic memory that solid PTFE lacks.

 Material Properties